How to clean your kitchen counters and bins effectively

 Monkeypox spreading happens very easily from person to person through:

-In parts of west and central Africa, monkeypox spreading occurs in infected rodents, such as rats, mice and squirrels if:
+In parts of West and Central Africa, monkeypox spreads in infected rodents, such as rats, mice, and squirrels, if:

 Although the risk of monkeypox is low 2S, there are things you can do to reduce your chances of being infected and spreading it to others.